bensheldon/island94-jekyll/_posts/2023-11-29-rails-executor-increasingly-everywhere.md

 Rails Executors are great!
 Your code is probably already wrapped by the Rails framework, but anytime you start writing scripts or daemons that `require_relative "./config/environment.rb"` you should double-check, and _definitely_ if you're using `Thread.new`, `Concurrent::Future` or anything that runs in a background thread.

-I used the following code in GoodJob to debug that database connection checkout occurs in a Rails Executor, maybe you should adopt something similar too:
+I used the following code in GoodJob to debug that database connection checkout occurs in a Rails Executor, maybe you could adopt something similar too:

 ```rb
 # config/initializers/debug_executors.rb